WireCell/wirecell.github.io/manual.md

 ### Learning Jsonnet

 WCT provides support for configuration files following the [Jsonnet data templating language](http://jsonnet.org/).
 This language is evaluated to produce JSON.
-If WCT is compiled with support it can evaluation Jsonnet files directly.
-Otherwise the user may install and run the `jsonnet` command line program to produce JSON for feeding to WCT.
+WCT can evaluation Jsonnet files directly.
+The user may also install the `jsonnet` command line program which is useful for validating Jsonnet files.
+Either the valid Jsonnet or the JSON it produces may be given to WCT.

 To learn how to write Jsonnet in general, the user should refer to its documentation which is excellent.
-There is no one right way to write Jsonnet, however, the [wire-cell-cfg](https://github.com/wirecell/wire-cell-cfg) package provides a number of examples and support files that can help the user craft their configuration in Jsonnet.
+There are many ways to structure Jsonnet and the [wire-cell-cfg](https://github.com/wirecell/wire-cell-cfg) package provides a number of examples.
+It also provides support files that can help the user craft their configuration in Jsonnet.
 In particular the WCT system of units and some common data structures used by WCT are exported to Jsonnet in [wirecell.jsonnet](https://github.com/WireCell/wire-cell-cfg/blob/master/wirecell.jsonnet).
 Some of this exported functionality is illustrated below.

-WCT locates Jsonnet files as it does JSON files and in particular using the environment variable `WIRECELL_PATH`.
-However, it does not (currently) support compressed Jsonnet files.
+WCT locates Jsonnet files as it does JSON files through the environment variable `WIRECELL_PATH`.
+Unlike JSON files, Jsonnet files may not be compressed.

 <a id="system-of-units-in-jsonnet"></a>